oracle-livelabs/oml/oml-restapi-services/omls-auth-account/omls-auth-account.md

-# Introduction to Oracle Machine Learning Services
+# Authenticate your OML Account with your Autonomous Database instance to use OML Services

 ## Introduction

 In this lab, you will get a quick tour of basic OML Services features.
-You will learn how to obtain an authentication token for your user account to get started with OML Services and then use OML Services to explore the APIs, get model information and score with a model.
-You will also get a chance to use Oracle's proprietary Cognitive Text model.
+You will learn how to obtain an authentication token for your user account to get started with OML Services.

 Estimated Time: 40 minutes